HemmeligOrg/Hemmelig.app/README.md

 ## Docker image

 Hemmelig strongly advice you to ue the tagged docker images as the main branch will have breaking changes now and then.
+For Hemmelig versions supporting Redis, use <= v4.4.0.

 - hemmeligapp/hemmelig:weekly (pushed every week on Friday)
 - hemmeligapp/hemmelig:arm-weekly
 - hemmeligapp/hemmelig:daily
 - hemmeligapp/hemmelig:arm-daily
-- hemmeligapp/hemmelig:v3.4.0 (see the github tags)
+- hemmeligapp/hemmelig:v5.0.0 (see the github tags)
 - hemmeligapp/hemmelig:arm-vX.X.X (will be from > 4.2.0)
 - hemmeligapp/hemmelig:latest (Is created  on each version release)
 - hemmeligapp/hemmelig:arm-latest (will be from > 4.2.0)